danhetrick/ircpatch/README.md

 __*Perl, POE, and POE::Component::IRC.*__

-Also includes XML::TreePP by Yusuke Kawasaki, built into the script.

 ## Patchfiles

 Setting for the relay are handled by XML files called *patchfiles*; they contain all the information needed for *irc-patch.pl* to connect any number of servers and channels together into a single network.
 The root element for a patchfile is **patch**, and all other elements are children of the root.